planetlabs/radiometric_normalization/radiometric_normalization/README.md

 * The image contains data derived from the set of input images
 * The datatype is always uint16

+## Filtering - filtering.py

+This module has some rough filters so that the fits calculated below are not influenced by outliers too much.

+###
+* An array representing the image values for a single band in the candidate image
+* An array representing the image values for a single band in the reference image
+* A boolean mask representing the valid pixels in both images (0 indicates that the pixel is not valid)
+* Both the reference image and the satellite image should contain exactly the same number of pixels (rows and cols) and be physically colocated

+### Algorithm
+* Filtering using a line: Uses the distance of a point from a line in candidate DN to reference DN space.
+* Filtering using a histogram: Uses a 2D histogram of the population of candidate DN and reference DN values.

+### Output
+* An array to indicate if a pixel is a valid or not (0 indicates that the pixel is not valid)

 ## Pseudo-invariant feature generation - pif.py

 The reference and candidate images are analyzed to find pixels that are invariant over the set.
 The motivation for this step is removing the effect of change (e.g. clouds or snow) from the normalization transformation calculation. `pif_wrapper.py` has example usage.